sigmorphon/2022SegmentationST/README.md

 - February 23, 2022: Training splits for development languages are released at https://github.com/sigmorphon/2022SegmentationST/tree/v0.2
 - February 28, 2022: Development splits for development languages are released at https://github.com/sigmorphon/2022SegmentationST/tree/v0.2
 - March 15, 2022: Evaluation tool of word-level task (English baseline results included) is released at https://github.com/sigmorphon/2022SegmentationST/tree/v0.2
-- March 22, 2022: Evaluation tool of sentence-level task is released...
+- March 22, 2022: Evaluation tool of sentence-level task is released... (_Note: it is being delayed.
+We do apologize for inconvenience_)
 - March 29, 2022: Full baseline results are released...

 ### Generalization Phase